Accenture/mercury/README.md

 cloud.services=kafka.pubsub
 ```

-"Native" means the system encapsulates the native pub/sub feature of the underlying event stream system.
+This means the system encapsulates the original pub/sub feature of the underlying event stream system.
 The built-in publishers and listeners will do the heavy lifting for you in a consistent manner.
 Note that Kafka
 supports rewinding read "offset" so that your application can read older messages.
 In Hazelcast, the older events
 are dropped after delivery.